If you’re worried about your next ESFA audit, that’s where Bud comes in. Find out how Bud drives compliance and reduces the risk of clawback...

 14 ways to make sure your ESFA apprenticeship audit is compliant

-The Education, Skills and Funding Agency (ESFA) will be looking at a number of critical factors during their audit, but these aren’t always easy for training providers to pinpoint.
+The Department for Education (DfE) will be looking at a number of critical factors during their apprenticeship audits, but these aren’t always easy for training providers to pinpoint.

 1. Make sure the apprentice is on the PAYE scheme